A Virtual Reality-based Training and Assessment System for Bridge Inspectors with an Assistant Drone: Introduction

+Filling gaps in the literature, contributions of this paper are twofold: \begin{itemize} \item the design and development of a VR-based system devoted to the training and assessment of bridge inspectors assisted by a drone (TASBID), and \item a data-driven method with unique measures and metrics for analyzing and understanding inspectors' needs for training and assistance. \end{itemize} The source code of TASBID is publicly available for download at Github \cite{TASBID_Github}.
 The remainder of this paper is organized as the following.
-The next section presents the proposed TASBID.
-Section \ref{sec:Illustration} exhibits the functionality of the system with the data collected from a small group of participants.
+The next section presents the proposed system.
+Section \ref{sec:Illustration} exhibits the functionality of the system using a small-scale pilot study.
 In the end, Section \ref{sec:Conclusion} concludes the study and summarizes directions of future work.